sean-stanley/FoodCoop/README.md

 ## Buying Products

-To ease transportation costs buying is done on a fixed and customizable schedule in our dynamic and powerful store with an intuitive shopping cart.
+To ease transportation costs ordering is done on a fixed and customizable schedule in our dynamic and powerful store with an intuitive shopping cart.

 ### Schedule
 The admin page lets an admin user create new ordering cycles by specifying a start date (and time though this is usually midnight local time), shopping start, shopping stop and delivery day.